 Learning in Year 6

-Keeping in line with the rest of the school and following the Math Mastery Program of work, the term will start with Place Value (including negative numbers and rounding) then move on to the deeper thinking linked to the four operations.
+Keeping in line with the rest of the school and following the Math Mastery Program of work, the term will start with properties of number (prime numbers, multiples, factors, squares and cubes).
+This will create a base before moving on to fractions, decimals, percentages and ratio.
 We will particularly focus on reasoning skills - this will help us to be better mathematical thinkers.

-History will start after the half term break.
-Initially, we will be studying the engaging topic of World War 1.
+We will be studying the engaging topic of the World Wars, starting with World War I. Children will learn about the political situation that led to the break out of the war and about what life was like for soldiers in the trenches.
 I know lots of the children are looking forward to this topic and so are we!

 Mr Harwood has some exciting projects lined up for Y6 this year including a Dragon's Den proposal and a Multi-Media project.

 Art & DT